-Thinning along primary access roads of the communities should include an area of at least 100' on either side of the centerline of the access routes, where practical.
+Road side thinning should include an area of at least 100' on either side of the centerline of the route, where practical.
 This distance should be modified to account for increased slope and other topographic features that increase fire intensity (see Table 5).
 This is especially important in communities with steep, narrow roads and few turnouts.
 In these areas, safer access for firefighters would make an impact on the number of structures that could be defended in a wildfire.
 Existing and natural barriers to fire should be incorporated into the project dimensions.

 The cooperation of adjacent, contiguous landowners should be secured.
 If this is not possible, more intensive thinning may need to occur within the road easement.
 Landowner participation allows the project to be more flexible in selecting trees for removal.
 It allows greater consideration for the elements of visual screening and aesthetics.
-Enlarging the project dimensions allows more options for tree selection while still protecting the access/egress corridor.
+Enlarging the project dimensions allows more options for tree selection, while still protecting the access/egress corridor.